Sign up to SHE DEFINED monthly

 Being child-free or childless is a ‘multi-faceted issue’

 American writer Kate Kaufmann lamented in a blog post Words, Words, Words that the only words to describe a woman who hasn’t had children are negative, including labels like “Barren.
 Child-free.
 Childless.
-So much judgment implied by those terms.
+So much judgement implied by those terms.
 Non-mom, woman without children, nobody’s mother,” she wrote.

 There are also those who are undecided about having children, and Kaufman said many women, herself included, “straddle the space” in between childless and child-free.